-Our center recognizes the power of social media and we are fully engaged in Facebook and Twitter.
-We look forward to adding LinkedIn, Pinterest and other offerings to our service suite in the coming year.
+Our center recognizes the power of social media and we are fully engaged in Facebook, Twitter, Pinterest and Instagram...check us out!
+We look forward to adding LinkedIn and other offerings to our service suite in the coming year.
 Simplicity's Career Services Management platform is offered for students, faculty and employers.
-We call it TigerTRACK here, but it has many of the same features found at other universities.
+We call it Tiger Track here, but it has many of the same features found at other universities.
 Recently, we added Going Global, an outstanding software system designed specifically for students, alumni and faculty who wish to learn more about studying and working abroad and in select United States cities.
-The coming year will be marked by continuous improvement on several levels for us!
+The coming year will once again be marked by continuous improvement on several levels for us!